 NYC Airporter Shuttle

-Another good option, this service runs between JFK and LaGuardia airports every 30 minutes.
+Another good option, this service, now called the NYC Express Bus, runs between JFK and LaGuardia airports every 30 minutes.
 The average travel time is 60 minutes and it costs $17 per person.
 Click here to book the NYC Airporter shuttle.

 In summary, it is best to avoid transferring between NYC airports if you can.
 Even if you are just going between JFK and LaGuardia airports it will take time.
 Train options to transfer airports are limited and traffic can significantly increase travel time, so keep that in mind when book flights.